 Ever get the feeling that you’re living in the future?
 Smart accessories can wake you up at the optimal time in your sleep cycle.
 Cars can drive themselves.
 And packaging can communicate with you, sharing more information about the product inside than what you can read on the label.

 We’ve seen it before: The Next Great Thing turns into failure as consumers neglect to embrace it (QR codes, anyone?).
-But done right, new technologies can enhance consumer experience.
+But done right, new technologies can enhance the consumer experience.
 So will consumers come to love or hate AR/VR tech?

-Laura Zielinski, the editor in chief of BrandPackaging magazine, believes it’s all in the hands of brands: “The more seamlessly brands incorporate the technology, the more customers will be apt to use it and not see it as a gimmick,” she says.
+Laura Zielinski, the editor-in-chief of BrandPackaging magazine, believes it’s all in the hands of brands: “The more seamlessly brands incorporate the technology, the more customers will be apt to use it and not see it as a gimmick,” she says.
 “Both brands and consumers will benefit when a company moves away from clunky or off-brand applications of AR/VR tech to ones that add to the customer experience.”

 For example, AR/VR tech can help a brand tap into consumers’ desire for customization.
 “We’ve all gotten used to having things our way: From NIKEiD shoes to Starbucks coffee, much in our daily lives has been tailored to suit our specific tastes,” says Zielinski.
 “Consumers are only going to demand more experiences that can be personalized for them.
 By using AR/VR technology, brands can show customers how their products fit their desires or can be customized for them before they buy.”